Danack/Bristolian/docs/complaints/triangle_road.md

 * Reopening the road doesn't actually help cars get around the city.
 They can turn into Queen's Avenue to get to Woodland road.

+* Before the junction was closed there was a regular problem with cars driving south against the one-way system.
+Opening the road will make that happen again.

 Click <a href="mailto:tro.comments@bristol.gov.uk?Subject=I%20object%20to%20CAE%2FNMT%2FP-1262&cc=cllr.Ani.Stafford-Townsend%40Bristol.gov.uk" target='_blank'>this link to email tro.comments@bristol.gov.uk</a>, and also CC Councillor Stafford-Townsend, a Green party councillor for the ward.

 ## Other things to do